Tyrn/wei/the-insider-en.typ

 longer fly without engines!"

      He bounced over the log and stepped in the lit  circle.
-Frankly, it was Kissur that looked more like  a  ghost here  - a  hunter in an ancient green caftan  with  a yew bow hanging over his shoulder and his  face painted with blue  stripes for the hunt - amidst people in  flying suits  who froze for a moment next to  a  cargo hatch.
+Frankly, it was Kissur that looked more like  a  ghost here---a  hunter in an ancient green caftan  with  a yew bow hanging over his shoulder and his  face painted with blue  stripes for the hunt---amidst people in  flying suits  who froze for a moment next to  a  cargo hatch.
 The people dropped plastic sacks.
 Three guys jumped out  of  an  altar house window  with  long  barreled lasers in their hands.
-A  horse quietly neighed - Khanadar and Ashidan stepped out into the light from the other side, leading their horses.
+A  horse quietly neighed---Khanadar and Ashidan stepped out into the light from the other side, leading their horses.

      "False alarm," somebody said, "these are the landlords."